SravB/Hack-the-North-2018-Frontend-Challenge/README.md

 ## How To Use this WebApp

 Simply clone the repo then open the HTML file with the browser of your choice.
 CLick on the buttons on the nav bar to jump to a certain section.
 In the schedule section, hover on an item to see it's description (if there's any given) and click on an item to add it to your personal schedule.
+You can also search for events based on their title or tags using the search bar.
 In the personal schedule section, hover to check an item's description and click to delete an item from your personal schedule.

 ## UX/UI Design